 “THE BELLE ÉPOQUE MEETS THE AGE OF INSTAGRAM”

 is the headline the New York Times recently used to describe Baden-Baden – and it’s certainly true that today the city’s rich history blends seamlessly with a highly contemporary lifestyle.
 Baden-Baden is revitalising itself and attracting increasing numbers of international visitors.
 What makes this small but impressively cosmopolitan city so appealing?
-First and foremost: it’s always had a strong appeal.
+First and foremost: it has always been this way through history.
 Baden-Baden was established over 2,000 years ago as a place for people to relax and reconnect with themselves.
 Water, light, earth and air are the city’s precious resources.
 Extraordinary hot springs, spas and nature, hotels of unparalleled quality – and the lure of the casino.
 Over the centuries, Baden-Baden has evolved into an enchanting destination, offering a spectacularly diverse range of opportunities for both relaxation and excitement.

 Informationen zur Corona Pandemie.
 Verordnungen, getroffene Schutzmaßnahmen und Angebote.
 Hier finden Sie einen aktuellen Überblick…